Michael Lynagh: 1989 British Lions series

 Prior to the commencement of Australia's three-test series against the British Lions, Lynagh played for Queensland in the Lions' third tour game of the 1989 British Lions tour to Australia, which Australia lost 19–15.

 Lynagh commenced the Wallabies' 1989 international test season in their 1989 three-test series against the British and Irish Lions.
 Australia defeated the Lions 30–12 in the first test, in which the Wallabies scored four tries to the Lions' zero, with Lynagh contributing 14 points to the final score with his kicking.

-The performances of Australia's half-back combination of Lynagh and Nick Farr-Jones received many plaudits for their first test performance.
+Australia's half-back combination of Lynagh and Farr-Jones received many plaudits for their first test performance.
 In Behind the Lions, Jones et al. described Farr-Jones and Lynagh as "arguably one of the greatest combinations the world game has ever seen."
 They further praised the Wallaby half-backs by documenting that: "The pair were superb in the first test in Sydney, against a Lions team which lacked focus, accuracy and tempo."
 Sir Ian McGeechan, coach of the 1989 British Lions, praised Australia's halves, later writing: "Farr-Jones and Michael Lynagh, their half-backs, were dominant.'
 Peter Jenkins in Wallaby Gold reported that: 'There were four tries and could have been four more.
 Five-eighth Michael Lynagh was unerring with both his on-field decision-making and his right boot, frequently turning around the Lions' forwards with pinpoint accuracy.'
 In Perfect Union (1995) former England captain Will Carling called Farr-Jones and Lynagh 'at the time quite easily the best half-back partnership in world rugby.'
 Following the first test, Lynagh's half-back partner Nick Farr-Jones offer him the following complement: "Noddy can run, he can set up players, he can step and he can kick.
 I'm not saying he is the best player I've ever seen, but the most complete.
 I put him up there with Mark Ella."
 In Beware the Dog former Lions hooker Brian Moore praised the Wallaby duo, writing that they played "near-perfect games".
 He further stated: